 There shall be up to five Executive Board Members at Large to attend Board meetings, learn how the club works, and be expected to volunteer for tasks that need to be done for the benefit of the club.

-ARTICLE VI – MEETINGS
+ARTICLE VI – MEMBER MEETINGS

 Section 1.
 Regular Meetings

-Regular Meetings will be held once monthly.
-Business requiring a vote of the membership shall be conducted at a regularly scheduled and normally advertised monthly meeting, or at a special meeting.
-A quorum must be present.
+Regular Meetings shall be held once monthly.
+Business requiring a vote of the membership shall be conducted at a scheduled and normally advertised regular meeting.
 Field trips or parties may take the place of a regular meeting.

 Section 2.
 Quorum

-One third of the voting membership shall constitute a quorum.
-A motion shall pass by a majority of those present provided the number of “aye” votes is at least two-thirds of the minimum requirement for a quorum.
-A quorum is not needed for the election of officers at the November meeting.
+One third of the dues paid membership (one vote per household) shall constitute a quorum.
+A motion shall pass provided the number of “aye” votes is at least two-thirds of the minimum requirement for a quorum.
+A quorum is assumed to be present unless challenged by any member at which time a head-count must be performed to establish the presence of a quorum.
+A quorum is not needed for the election of officers at the November annual meeting.

 Section 3.
 Annual Meeting

 The meeting in November of each year shall be known as the annual meeting.
-Floor nominations and election of officers and other business as required shall be conducted at the annual meetings.
+Floor nominations and election of officers and other business as required shall be conducted at the annual meeting.
 A quorum is not needed for the election of officers.
-A simple majority of the members voting will suffice.
-Only one vote per household is allowed.
+Candidates who receive the most votes cast for their particular office shall be declared the officers elect.

 Section 4.
 Special Meetings

 Special meetings may be called by the President or at the request of twenty percent of the membership.
-Seven days written notice shall be given each member prior to each special meeting.
+Seven calendar days written notice (postal service or electronic mail) shall be given each member prior to each special meeting.

 Section 5.
 Authority at Meetings

 The President may conduct meetings informally.
-However; a majority of members present may vote to invoke Robert’s Rules of Order.
+However, a simple majority of members present may vote to invoke Robert’s Rules of Order.

 ARTICLE VII.
 BOARD OF DIRECTORS